melikamirzaeii/Image-Viewer/README.md

 # Image-Viewer
 This is a simple program to view images and provides a user friendly space to view an edit image files using Java language.

-## How to use
+## How to Use it
-You can run this project in a java IDE
+You can simply extract the file and run this project in a java IDE.

 ## Features
 1. Showing Images